DavidRuhe/DavidRuhe.github.io/_posts/2023-01-06-hypercomplex-nns.md

 Here, we list a few of those.

 - Richer Representations.
 Complex- and quaternion-valued neural networks can provide richer representations and transformations.
 For instance, complex numbers can naturally model phenomena characterized by both magnitude and phase, such as waves in physics, electrical signals, etc. Quaternion numbers, which extend complex numbers by adding two more imaginary parts, are highly effective in representing rotations in 3D space, which can be valuable for computer graphics, robotics, and more.
 - Neuron coupling.
-Similarly to the idea of [Capsule Networks](https://arxiv.org/abs/1710.09829), incorporating complex or higher-order numbers in neural networks allow neurons to be coupled in very specific and meaningful way.
-In this sense, the neural network can capture more than just an activation value in its representations, but also things like part-whole relations.
+Similarly to the idea of [Capsule Networks](https://arxiv.org/abs/1710.09829), incorporating complex or higher-order numbers in neural networks allow neurons to be coupled in a precise and meaningful way.
+In this sense, the neural network can capture more than just an activation value in its representations but also things like part-whole relations.
 - Efficiency.
 The interplay within the neurons is fixed by the algebraic rules of (hyper)complex multiplication.
 By doing so, we get fully-connected layers without learning a full weight matrix.
 This can yield significant savings in memory and computational costs.
 - Better Generalization.
 Some studies have shown that quaternion-valued networks may generalize better to unseen data.
 The potential for better generalization is attributed to the fact that the quaternion algebra captures more inherent correlations in the data, which might be missed by the real-valued models.